Victor Folke Nelson: Early life

 Victor Folke Nelson was born in Malmö, Sweden on June 5, 1898 to Anna Pehrson and Carl Nelson.
-Victor's parents immigrated to the state of Massachusetts, USA with him and his three siblings when he was three years old.
+Victor's parents emigrated to the state of Massachusetts, US, with him and his three siblings when he was three years old.
 The Nelson family struggled economically and Victor's mother died when he was seven years old.
-Victor spent the next six years in Swedish Lutheran Orphanage of Massachusetts.
+Victor spent the next six years in the Swedish Lutheran Orphanage of Massachusetts.

 Orphanage records documented that Victor was bright but had difficulties constructively managing his boredom.
 He frequently ran away and was eventually placed in the Lyman School for Boys.
 He served in the British Royal Flying Corps from 1916 to 1918, then enlisted in the United States Naval Reserve in 1918.